 Voltage spikes can sometimes be a big nuisance as far as the safety of the various electronic appliances are concerned.
-Let's learn how to make a simple AC Mains surge protector circuits at home.
+I have explained how to make a simple AC Mains surge protector circuits at home.

 What is a Surge Protector